hepaestus/3d-printing/3d-printing-manifesto.md

     - [https://www.prusa3d.com/page/prusaslicer_424/](https://www.prusa3d.com/page/prusaslicer_424/)

 Finally when you are printing you will want the best interface possible.
 For my Ender 3 Pro I use Octoprint.
 Octoprint connects to your printer and controls it remotely.
 You can use the web interface to upload files to print and track print progress and status.
-You can use additioinal plugins to create time lapse videos of your prints or send you an SMS when printing is done.
+You can use additional plugins to create time lapse videos of your prints or send you an SMS when printing is done.
 Watch or check on your print remotely via webcam.

 - Octoprint: https://octoprint.org/
   - [Latest Version](https://octoprint.org/download/)